box/developer.box.com/guides/tooling/postman/install.md

 </Trigger>

-Next, install Postman on your machine and (optionally) [register for a Postman account and log in][register].
+Next, install Postman on your machine, [create an account, and sign in][register].

 <ImageFrame border center>